 - Director Liability: The board of a public target has more exposure to stockholder claims than a private company board and is more likely to obtain a fairness opinion from an investment banking firm.

 When a public company is acquired, the due diligence process differs from the process followed in a private company acquisition:

 - Availability of SEC Filings: Due diligence typically starts with the target's SEC filings—enabling a potential acquirer to investigate in stealth mode until it wishes to engage the target in discussions.

-- Speed: The due diligence process is often quicker in an acquisition of a public company, reflecting the availability of SEC filings and a higher materiality threshold, thereby allowing the parties to focus quickly on the key transaction points.
+- Speed: The due diligence process is often quicker in an acquisition of a public company because of the availability of SEC filings, thereby allowing the parties to focus quickly on the key transaction points.

 The merger agreement for an acquisition of a public company reflects a number of differences from its private company counterpart:

-- Representations: In general, the representations and warranties from a public company are less extensive than those from a private company, are tied in many respects to the accuracy of the public company's SEC filings, have higher materiality thresholds, and do not survive the closing.
+- Representations: In general, the representations and warranties from a public company are less extensive than those from a private company; are tied in some respects to the accuracy of the public company's SEC filings; may have higher materiality thresholds; and, importantly, do not survive the closing.

 - Closing Conditions: The closing conditions in the merger agreement, including the "no material adverse change" condition, are generally tightly drafted in public company deals, and give the acquirer little room to refuse to complete the transaction if regulatory and stockholder approvals are obtained.

 - Post-Closing Obligations: Postclosing escrow or indemnification arrangements are rare.

 - Earnouts: Earnouts are unusual, although a form of earnout arrangement called a "contingent value right" is not uncommon in the biotech sector.